ytyulkinaxway/axway-open-docs/content/en/docs/apigtw_devops/deploy_package_tools.md

 "linkTitle": "Packaging and deployment tools", "weight":"90",
 "date": "2019-11-19",
-"description": "Use the package and deploy tools to automate packaging, deploying, and upgrading configuration for continuous integration."
+"description": "Use the package and deployment tools to automate packaging, deploying, and upgrading configuration for continuous integration."
 }

-You can run the package and deploy tools from the following directory:
+You can run the package and deployment tools from the following directory:

 ```
 INSTALL_DIR/apigateway/posix/bin